felipead/cassandra-logger/README.md

 If the compilation is successful, the resulting JAR will be available at `build/libs`.

-Copy the JAR to `{CASSANDRA_HOME}/conf/triggers`:

-        cp build/libs/cassandra-logger-0.1.jar {CASSANDRA_HOME}/conf/triggers

-Start Cassandra (`{CASSANDRA_HOME}/bin/cassandra`) or tell it to reload the triggers:

-        {CASSANDRA_HOME}/bin/nodetool -h localhost reloadtriggers
+### Installing the Trigger

+The script [`install-cassandra-trigger.sh`](install-cassandra-trigger.sh) will build and install the trigger on Cassandra *automagically*:

+        ./install-cassandra-trigger {CASSANDRA_HOME}

+where `{CASSANDRA_HOME}` is the root of your Cassandra installation.
+This directory needs to be writable by your user.
+Please notice that it will not work for versions of Cassandra prior to 2.1.

-You should see a line like this at `{CASSANDRA_HOME}/logs/system.log`:
+If cassandra is already running you should see a line like this at `{CASSANDRA_HOME}/logs/system.log`:

         INFO  [...]
 2015-02-26 12:51:09,933 CustomClassLoader.java:87 - Loading new jar /.../apache-cassandra-2.1.3/conf/triggers/cassandra-logger-0.1.jar

-### Create the Log Table
+### Create the Schema

-By default, the Log table will have the keyspace `logger` and column family `log`.
-The logger trigger needs both to be created beforehand, otherwise it will fail.
+By default, the Logger will use table `log` on keyspace `logger`.
+You need to create this table manually.

+Load script [`create-log-schema.cql`](create-log-schema.cql) into CQL shell to create the schema:

+        {CASSANDRA_HOME}/bin/cqlsh --file create-log-schema.sql

-Open the CQL shell (`{CASSANDRA_HOME}/bin/cqlsh`) and run:
+To make sure it was created correctly, enter CQL shell and run:

-        CREATE KEYSPACE IF NOT EXISTS logger
-                WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 1 };
-        USE logger;

-        CREATE TABLE IF NOT EXISTS log ( id timeuuid PRIMARY KEY,
-            keyspace_name text,
-            column_family_name text,
-            key text,
-            column_names text,
-            operation_type text,
-            timestamp timestamp
-        );
+        SELECT * FROM logger.log;

 ### Create Triggers